 Fawkes: Protect your photos from face recognition

-Fawkes is one open source software that uses artificial intelligence to subtly modify your photos to fool facial recognition software.
+Fawkes is a free, open source software , which uses artificial intelligence to subtly modify your photos to fool facial recognition software.

 Well-known face recognition poses a serious threat to privacy.
 The idea that the photos you share on the internet are collected by algorithm training companies, which in turn are sold commercially, is quite disturbing.
 Theoretically anyone can buy these tools, take a picture of a stranger and find out who they are in seconds.

-Worse still, such a huge base could be leased as a service provider with the help of a fast wireless GSM internet, like the 5G that is coming, to be able to see the name of every person who passes by you.
+Worse still, such a huge base could be leased as a service provider with the help of a fast wireless GSM internet, like the 5G that is coming, to be able to see online the name of each person who passes by you.

 The Fawkes software uses artificial intelligence to alter your photos, in a subtle and almost imperceptible way, to trick facial recognition systems.